Arts, fetes and markets: See what's on in the Shoalhaven this week

 Bundanon's latest exhibition, Tales of Land & Sea features a collection of three distinct projects to explore, mythological narratives, migration and the diasporic experience, telling the story of migration and movement across land and sea.

-The Greenwell Point Easter fete market will be held at the Greenwell Point Community Hall.
-With an array of market stalls and easter festivities, organisers have arranged to have coffee, ice-cream and sausage sizzle on offer.
-An art exhibition from local students at Greenwell Point School will be on show, with the event starting at 8am, until 1pm.
+The Show and Shine Event is on Sunday, April 7 from 10am to 3pm at the Fleet Arm Air Museum, Nowra Hill.
+On behalf of the Junior Sailors Mess Committee and Beyond Bitumen (Beyond Blue) Charity, the event is expected to be a spectacular event, showcasing all types of motor vehicles, form motorbikes to retro cars and caravans.
+Entry for adults is $10 and children under 16 are free.

+Held at the Culburra Beach Community Centre grounds, this market runs from 8am to 2pm.
+With over 30 stalls on site selling a wide selection of items, including unique or vintage clothing, local produce, crystals and stones, plants, preserves, and more.
+There's delicious food stalls on site or you can stop at one of Culburra's locally loved cafes.

-Finish off the Easter weekend at Cupitt's Estate over looking the Budawang Ranges, while listening to live entertainment from Minnie & The Moonrakers, playing their groovy rock n' roll, blues hybrid tunes from 12.30pm.
+Cupitt's Estate are hosting a Sunday session over looking the Budawang Ranges, featuring live entertainment from Leah Foley and Tom Henry from The Castaways, playing pop, folk, country and blues classic tunes from 12.30pm.
 Cupitt's Estate offer an array of estate wines, local craft beer, cocktails, restaurant meals and small eats as well.
 Be sure to book a table.

 Sign up for our free weekly newsletter bringing you the best in local news.